alirezamastery/text-animation/README.md

 # text-animation
-text animation sscripts in CLI and GUI
+text animation scripts for CLI and GUI